Zenithsiz/ist-ddrs-lab2/typst/exercises/7.typ

 	caption: [Simulation results]
 )

-#indent_par[Similarly to the previous exercise, for $λ = #solution.at(1).at(0)$, the values line up quite well, but for $λ = #solution.at(2).at(0)$, we see some deviation on the average delay.
-In this case the deviation is so strong the confidence intervals don't even include the theoretical value.]
+#indent_par[Similarly to the previous exercise, for $λ = #solution.at(1).at(0)$, the values line up quite well, but for $λ = #solution.at(2).at(0)$, we see some large deviations in the average delay.
+In this case, the mean is no longer spot-on with the theoretical values.]

-#indent_par[When comparing this approach, using fixed packet sizes, against the previous, with exponentially distributed packet size, we see that the average delays are much smaller.
+#indent_par[When comparing this approach, using fixed packet sizes, against the previous, with exponentially distributed packet sizes, we see that the average delays are smaller.
 This implies that, despite the mean being the same, the net negative effect of the larger packets outweighs the positive effect of the smaller packets that the exponential distribution yields.]

-#pagebreak()

 ==== c.

 #let solution = csv("/output/7c.csv", delimiter: "\t")

-#indent_par[]

-#indent_par[The following table 14 are the updated theoretical results:]
+#indent_par[The following table 13 are the updated theoretical results:]

 #figure(
 	pad(1em, tablex(